melkarmo/AUSFIRE/README.md

 ## Credits

-Thank you for all your help !
+Thank you for your help !

 * NASA for making the data public, and kaggler [Carlos Paradis](https://www.kaggle.com/carlosparadis) for making it easy to access ([here](https://www.kaggle.com/carlosparadis/fires-from-space-australia-and-new-zeland#fire_nrt_M6_96619.csv));